duncombe/wikis/Development-of-Test-Themes.md

 *  NCEP reanalysis

 <a name="scenarioG"/>
-## Scenario G:  Assessing Chesapeake Bay Biology
+## Scenario C:  Assessing Chesapeake Bay Biology
 The NMFS Chesapeake Bay Office is updating its assessment of Chesapeake Bay biology, using updated information from recent assessment of Bay habitat.
 In particular, The Chesapeake Bay Office is preparing a forecast of dead zones in the Bay for the upcoming season, and how the dead zones might affect populations of blue crab and rockfish.

 ### Questions to Guide Corresponding IPython Notebooks